ppeeler/social-login-app/README.md

 # AI-accelerated social login

-This is project exists strictly to satisfy my curiousity about how much AI would accelerate getting a simple app up and running.
-I'd done bits and pieces here and there, but hadn't really built anything from start to finish.
+This is project exists strictly to satisfy my curiousity about how much AI could accelerate getting a simple app up and running.
+I'd used AI to tune bits and pieces here and there, but hadn't really built anything from start to finish.
 Feel free to poke around if you're interested, but I wouldn't advise running it in production.
+If code worked as spit out by the LLM, I left it as it was.

 Somewhat arbitrarily I decided I wanted to foist authentication off on Google, which actually turned out to be one of the more painful parts of the process because Google asks you to jump through a bunch of hoops to ensure you're not just some rando using their service for a toy project.
 So maybe don't use that if it's not something you really need.